 We’re coming up on the 20th anniversary of King of the Ring 98, so I thought I’d take a look at it.
 It’s important in the annals of history almost entirely because of the bumps Mick Foley (performing on this show as Mankind) took during the Hell in a Cell match he had against the Undertaker.
 It also featured a guy that the company was grooming as for the future in The Rock, all the members of Degeneration X not named Triple H, and two guys from MMA that they were trying to milk crossover appeal from (Ken Shamrock and Dan Severn).
 The main event was a First Blood match for the WWF Title between Stone Cold Steve Austin and Kane.
 In today’s world we’d be questioning why Kane got a title shot after losing twice in a row to Taker then beating a washed up Vader, but that’s neither here nor there.
 If you need an explanation it’s pretty simple: they needed somebody who looked credible as an opponent (Kane had beaten every else other than his brother at that point) because they no one else left outside of Taker who they had to save for Summerslam.

 What’s also important here is that this was at the most competitive stretch of the Monday Night Wars.
-Before 1998 WCW and Nitro were dominating RAW in the ratings but with Austin’s rise to the top they’d caught and now things were going back and forth.
+Before 1998 WCW and Nitro were dominating RAW in the ratings but with Austin’s rise to the top they’d caught up and now were going back and forth.
 Which meant both companies had to pull crazy stuff out of their ass every week to get attention away from the competition.
-The WWF, feeling the need to inject something so the Austin-McMahon feud wouldn’t get too stale too quick (how many times could Austin stun Vince and otherwise thwart his efforts to get the title off of him before we figured he’d always prevail and get bored?) threw Kane at him with the stipulation of it being a First Blood Match and add some needed drama to it all.
+The WWF, feeling the need to inject something so the Austin-McMahon feud wouldn’t get too stale too quick (how many times could Austin stun Vince and otherwise thwart his efforts to get the title off of him before we figured he’d always prevail and get bored?) threw Kane at him with the stipulation of it being a First Blood Match to add some needed drama to it all.
 Without needing a pin to get the title you could employ all kinds of shenanigans for a title change having Austin do a proper job.
 And while that makes sense it means the match was going to have a finish that was overbooked as all get out.

 But anyway, how was the show as a whole?
 Let’s take a look.